Kelly Ripa’s Daughter, Lola Consuelos, Stuns On A Halloween Night Out

 “Couldn’t pee tho,” she joked, adding several laughing-crying emoji.

 Other comments offered compliments about the stunning group and their Halloween cheer.
 Several friends posted pictures that looked nearly identical that the one above, albeit with small changes.
-For example, looked nearly the same except for the inclusion of several more people, showing the popularity of the party.
+The image below, for example, looked nearly the same the aforementioned snaps.
+The inclusion of several more people, however, proved the popularity of the party.

 Lola commented on this picture as well.